 Table of Content

-In the beginning, I wasn’t convinced that the Revolut Metal is worth the money, however, with the ongoing improvements to their Revolut Metal plan, the value for money is much better as you would expect.
+Initially, I wasn’t convinced that Revolut Metal is worth the money; however, with the ongoing improvements to their Revolut Metal plan, the value for money is much better as you would expect.

-In this Revolut Metal card, I will introduce you to all the perks, benefits and features of the Revolut Metal plan and how it compares to other offers out there.
+In this Revolut Metal card, I will introduce you to all the perks, benefits, and features of the Revolut Metal plan and how it compares to other offers.

 Let’s jump right into it.